Sandstone: Formation, Classification, and Depositional Environments

 Deep Marine, Submarine Fans

-Sandstone is a geologically significant rock that provides insights into Earth’s history through its texture, composition, and depositional setting.
-Folk’s and Pettijohn’s classifications help geologists interpret sediment sources and transport mechanisms.
+The sandstone is a geologically important rock that offers insights into Earth’s history through its texture, composition, and depositional environment.
+Folk’s and Pettijohn’s classifications aid geologists in interpreting sediment sources and transport mechanisms..
 From desert dunes to deep-sea turbidites, sandstone forms in diverse environments, making it essential for hydrocarbon exploration, aquifer studies, and architectural use.

 Post a Comment